 sudo) only grants that process admin rights within the Linux environment.

 A Bash session with Windows admin privileges may access

 cd /mnt/c/Users/Administrator while a Bash session without admin privileges would see a "Permission Denied" error.

 sudo cd /mnt/c/Users/Administrator will not grant access to the Administrator’s directory since permissions within Windows are managed by Windows.

-The Linux permission model is important when inside the Ubuntu environment where the user has permissions based on the current Linux user.
+The Linux permission model is important when inside the Linux environment where the user has permissions based on the current Linux user.